anothervictimofsurvivalinstinct/pokete-web/README.md

 ## Trouble shooting
 If you're experiencing problems on Japanese systems take a look at [this](https://gist.github.com/z80oolong/c7523367b798bdda094f859342f4c8be).

-if you exit the game on for the context menu it will shutdown the docker container and it will need to be restarted
+if you exit the game from the context menu it will shutdown the docker container and it will need to be restarted

 Leave an issue here if you're having a problem with the *Docker* image.
 If you're having issues with the game see the upstream: https://github.com/lxgr-linux/pokete